isomerpages/gb-assist/pages/solutionrepo/solution946.md

 ---
-title: VersaFleet Version 6-W
+title: WhyzeHR Management System Version 12 - Package (50 Standard)
 permalink: /productivity-solutions-grant/solutionrepo/solution946
 ---

 #### Description

-VersaFleet Transport Management Software (TMS) automates logistics processes for wholesale and distribution operations.
-Map-based planning with scheduled route optimisation, coupled with auto-tagging of jobs based on geographical locations facilitate and simplify the business operation.
-Wholesaler are able to have better monitoring and control over the on-going activities through this solution.
+WhyzeHR enables SMEs of all size to keep track of their labour force, forecasting labour requirements, facilitate day to day employee management and providing financial reporting to the account department.
+The solution helps HR to stay compliance and providing cost saving and efficiency through the elimination of paper.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Versafleet-WS_Annex3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Whyze_Solutions_Annex_3_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria